Leading with Equity in Adaptation Practice Program

 Get Involved

-We are seeking 30 volunteer adaptation practitioners who want to share their expertise and provide technical assistance to build stronger, more resilient communities.
+We have recruited volunteer adaptation practitioners who want to share their expertise and provide technical assistance to build stronger, more resilient communities.
 Volunteers will join Community Teams throughout the Upper Gulf Coast working on community-led climate adaptation planning and action.

 Community Teams will be located in frontline communities across the 9-county region of the Texas Upper Gulf Coast (Montgomery, Waller, Harris, Liberty, Jefferson, Chambers, Fort Bend, Galveston, and Brazoria counties).